scalatra/scalatra-website/guides/index.md

 ## Advanced topics

 Scalatra has advanced features, including integrations with the <a href="http://swagger.wordnik.com">Swagger</a> API documentation and exploration toolset, and the <a href="https://github.com/Atmosphere/atmosphere">Atmosphere</a> portable websocket/comet/server push framework.

+We're almost done with Scalatra 2.2, so if you'd like to see the new docs for that version, see the [Scalatra 2.2 guides](http://scalatra.org/2.2/guides).